 Each keyword should then get its own page, with 2-3 supporting pages to help it rank higher.

-Once you’ve come up with some keywords, you’re going to want to take a look at what’s already ranking and why they’re ranking.
+Once you’ve come up with some keywords, you will want to look at what’s already ranking and why they’re ranking.
 I have a video ready for you guys that goes more in-depth on competitor analysis.

 Make sure your site is EASY to navigate

-If you’re having trouble with doing this yourself, feel free to request a video audit of your current site, or schedule a complimentary consultation to see what solutions can help you in your unique situation.
+If you’re having trouble doing this yourself, feel free to request a video audit of your current site or schedule a complimentary consultation to see what solutions can help you in your unique situation.